Nikindrik/Nikindrik/README.md

 # Hello there! 👋 I’m Nikita

-I'm a Machine Learning Engineer with experience in developing and deploying ML models.
-I specialize in Python and leveraging modern technologies for data analysis and AI model development.
+I'm a Machine Learning Engineer and Data Scientist passionate about building impactful AI-driven solutions.
+My expertise lies in designing, training, and deploying scalable machine learning models to solve real-world problems.

+With a solid foundation in data analysis, deep learning, and NLP, I excel in transforming raw data into actionable insights and robust AI systems.
+My focus is on delivering high-quality results by combining technical excellence with a creative approach to problem-solving.

 # ⚙️ Technologies